 Chair rail moldings installed along the walls first came into use as a buffer to prevent the backs of chairs from hitting delicate plaster walls in dining rooms, where chairs were constantly being moved back and forth around the table.
-As plaster walls turned into wallboard and formal dining rooms lost their popularity, so too did chair rails fade from prominence.
-But in recent years, the chair rail, along with other traditional types of ornamental trim, such as wainscoting, tall baseboards, and crown molding, has surged back into homes as a desirable design element.
+As plaster walls turned into wallboard and formal dining rooms lost their popularity, so too did chair rails.
+But now the chair rail, along with other traditional types of ornamental trim, such as wainscoting, tall baseboards, and crown molding, has surged back into homes as a desirable design element.
 There are plenty of modern, simple, and inexpensive chair rail ideas for all rooms of the house, from bedrooms and stairways to hallways and kitchens.
 For example, chair rail tile trim (often called pencil tile) in a bathroom often offers a clean divide for a tile and wallpapered wall.

 Chair rail molding is easy to install, and there are many styles to choose from.
-If you're considering adding chair rail to any room, here are some considerations to keep in mind and then read on for instructions on how to install chair rail.
+If you're considering adding a chair rail to any room, here are some considerations to keep in mind and then read on for instructions on how to install chair rail.

 Determining Chair Rail Height